VoidUnderflow/miscellaneous-projects/notes/Linux/Commands.md

 First 10 lines in a file:
 `head -n 10 file.txt`

-Last 10 lines in a file:
+Last 10 lines in a file.
+Useful for a log file that's getting stuff appended to it live.
 `tail -n 10 file.txt`

 Line count: